symphorien/nix-du/README.md

 for deduplicated files, which takes quite a long time (especially on rotating drives).
 (This is also the reason why `nix-collect-garbage` takes so long, by the way).

 Therefore, by default, `nix-du` will only look for deduplicated files among live paths (option `-O1`).
 You can get a fully precise report with `-O2` or opt out deduplicated files detection with `-O0`.
-In the last case, a deduplicated will be counted twice if it appears in two store paths, and sizes will be over estimated.
+In the last case, a deduplicated file will be counted twice if it appears in two store paths, and sizes will be over estimated.

 ## FAQ
 ### What is _really_ this graph ?